inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 }
 ```

-The problem here is that this is harder to read - imagine having to write one of these by hand, for each recursive function.
-It would be tedious and extremely error prone and even worse, it would require adding a bunch of `unsafe` blocks to what should be safe code.
+The problem here is that this is harder to read - imagine having to write all of this by hand, for each recursive function.
+It would be tedious at best and error prone at worse.

 ## Factoring out duplicated code

-Note that every arm of the above match statement (except for `LiteralInt`) calls `get_result_unsafe` in pretty much the same way.
+Every arm of the above match statement (except for `LiteralInt`) calls `get_result_unsafe` in pretty much the same way.
 We can start by factoring that out.

-Less lines of code means less space for bugs.
+// NOTE: phrasing is 'too haskell', rain says, rewrite following paragraph:

 What we need here is the ability to map over `ExprLayer`'s.
-By map, we mean that for any `ExprLayer<A>` we want to be able to use some function `A -> B` to turn it into an `ExprLayer<B>`.
-This is very similar to `Option::map`, from the standard library.
+By map, we mean that for any `ExprLayer<A>` we want to be able to use some function `A -> B` to turn it into an `ExprLayer<B>` (this is very similar to `Option::map`, in the standard library).

 ```rust